j-manli/soc-analyst-notebook/cheatsheets/mde_triage_queries/Endpoint-Triage-Runbook.md

-# Endpoint Alert Triage Runbook
+# Endpoint Triage Runbook

 ## Purpose

-Use this runbook as the default workflow for Microsoft Defender endpoint alerts.
+Use this runbook as the default workflow for Microsoft Defender for Endpoint alert triage.

 The goal is to answer:

 > **What happened, is it expected, did anything suspicious happen around it, and is the activity isolated or part of something larger?**

 Follow the steps in order.
-Only branch into additional queries when the evidence gives you a reason.
+Only open additional query pages when the evidence gives you a reason.

 ---